-The best time to cut fresh flowers is early in the morning, when plants are still full of dew and moisture.
+The best time to cut fresh flowers is early in the morning when plants are still full of dew and moisture.
 This simple step yields healthy cuttings that last longer in a vase, and it’s better for your plants too.

-If you plan to dry your flower cuttings, Myers suggests letting nature start the process by snipping fully bloomed flowers in the driest part of the day, such as late morning or early afternoon.
+But if you plan to dry your flower cuttings, Myers suggests letting nature start the process by snipping fully bloomed flowers in the driest part of the day, such as late morning or early afternoon.

 2. Bring the right tools

 You’ll get the longest life from your fresh flowers (and prevent possible damage to your plants) if you come to the garden prepared.
-Myers heads outside with two basic tools: a sharp knife, pruners or garden shears and a bucket of water.
+Myers heads outside with two basic tools: a sharp knife, pruners, or garden shears, and a bucket of water.